SF HOLIDAY OFFICE PARTY IDEAS

 - Price: Varies

-Escape from Alcatraz, escape from the Blind Tiger…these adventures await you and your team at Escape SF.
-You can sign up for one of their premade adventures, or you can customize games for your group to include information about your company.
+Escape from Alcatraz, escape from the Blind Tiger, King Arthur’s Legacy…adventure awaits at Escape SF.
+You can sign up for one of their pre-made adventures, or you can customize games for your group to include information about your company.
 They can come to you and set up (for bigger groups) or you can go to their location in downtown San Francisco.
 For custom games, they can bring Game Masters OR you can train a few of your own staff to get things started.
 This is a great holiday office party option for more adventure-seeking groups and ones who won’t feel stressed out being stuck in a room with their coworkers for over an hour.
 Then again, if one hour is too much for them, how do they survive regular meetings??

 Photo Courtesy of Ann E on Yelp